Table of Contents

-Keeping a website up-to-date is one of the most important aspects of website maintenance.
+Keeping a website up-to-date is one of the most important aspects of WordPress website maintenance.

 Here’s why:

-• Enhanced functionality: An update usually adds more features and options that you can use to upgrade your website and its user experience
+- Enhanced functionality: An update usually adds new features and options that you can use to upgrade your website and its user experience

-• Improved security: Most importantly, an updated website ensures that bugs and security vulnerabilities from older versions are fixed.
-Ignoring updates can thus lead to serious security issues as hackers can easily exploit known vulnerabilities in outdated versions.
+- Improved security: Most importantly, an updated website ensures that bugs and security vulnerabilities from older versions are fixed.
+Ignoring updates can lead to serious security issues, as hackers can easily exploit known vulnerabilities in outdated versions.

-Website owners often hesitate to update for the fear of breaking the site and losing critical data.
-But with the right tools and proper procedure, updating a WordPress website can be a fairly safe and easy process.
-In this article, we discuss how you can update your WordPress website completely – without any hassles or risks.
+Website owners and WordPress developers often hesitate to update, especially WooCommerce, for fear of breaking the site and losing critical data.
+However, updating a WordPress website can be relatively safe and easy with the right tools and proper procedure.
+This article discusses how you can update your WordPress installation without any hassles or risks.

-First things first – what is a WordPress update?
+First things first—what is a WordPress update?
 It usually consists of updating the WordPress core, themes, and plugins installed on the site.
-You can carry out these updates manually or you can automate the process.
+You can carry out these updates manually or automate the process.

-Manual updates: In this case, the website admin updates the core, theme or plugin from the WordPress dashboard.
+- Manual updates: In this case, the WordPress admin updates the core, theme, or plugin from the WordPress dashboard.

-Automated updates: This involved using an automated process that enables plugins, themes, and the core to update on their own.
-Anyone who has administrator access to the WordPress website can update the core, themes, and plugins.
+- Automated updates involve a computerized process enabling plugins, themes, and the core to update themselves.
+Anyone with administrator access to the WordPress website can update the core, themes, and plugins.
 But before making any updates, we suggest creating a staging website.

 What’s a staging site?
 Why do you need one?

-A staging website is an exact replica of your WordPress website.
-A staging site is often used by a WordPress website design company.
-On the staging site, you can test your updates to check if they might break your website or cause any other issues.
-After this, you can go ahead and update the core, themes, and plugins on your original website.
+A staging website is a replica of your WordPress website.
+A WordPress website design company often uses a staging site.
+You can test your updates on the staging site to see if they might break your website or cause any other issues.
+After this, you can update your original website’s core, themes, and plugins.

-There are many staging services to opt for – from staging plugins to Web host services that offer staging facilities.
-But most staging services can have a negative impact on your original website.
-Why?
+There are many staging services to choose from—from staging plugins to Web host services that offer staging facilities.
+However, most staging services can negatively impact your original website.
 Most plugins create a staging site on the same server as your original website.
 This staging site consumes bandwidth meant for the original website, causing the site to slow down.

 We would recommend using a WordPress staging plugin to create a staging environment.
-Plugins like BlogVault offer staging on their own servers and also offers the staging function in-built, at no extra cost.
-You just need to sign up on BlogVault, add your site to the dashboard, and click on “Add Staging site” to create your staging environment.
+Plugins like BlogVault offer staging on their servers, and the staging function is built at no extra cost.
+You must sign up on BlogVault, add your site to the dashboard, and click “Add Staging site” to create your staging environment.

 How to manually update a WordPress site

 After the staging site is ready, here are the steps to manually update a WordPress website.
-The steps remain the same – for your live site or your staging site.
-Just to reiterate, updates consist of WordPress core, plugins and themes.
-We’ll tackle them one by one.
+The steps remain the same – for your live or staging sites.
+To reiterate, updates consist of WordPress core, plugins, and themes.
+We’ll tackle them one by one in these tutorials.

 Manually update the WordPress core:

-Step 1: On the WordPress dashboard of your website, navigate to the top of the page.
-Here, you can see a prompt from WordPress to update to the latest version.
+Step 1: On your website’s WordPress dashboard (wp-admin), navigate to the top of the page.
+You will see a prompt from WordPress to update to the latest version.

 Click on “Please update now”.